-The Australian Pollen Allergen (AusPollen) Partnership is a multi-centre cross-disciplinary team of eminent investigators with extensive expertise in multiple aspects of grass pollens, allergic respiratory disease, plant biotechnology, molecular immunology, pollen aerobiology, climatology, and biostatistics.
+The Australian Pollen Allergen (AusPollen) Partnership was a multi-centre cross-disciplinary team of eminent investigators with extensive expertise in multiple aspects of grass pollens, allergic respiratory disease, plant biotechnology, molecular immunology, pollen aerobiology, climatology, and biostatistics.
 The AusPollen Partnership was awarded a four-year grant from the NHMRC (2016-2020).

-The AusPollen partnership has established a standardised national pollen monitoring network.
+The AusPollen partnership established a standardised national pollen monitoring network.
 Since inception, the AusPollen Aerobiology Collaboration Network of active pollen monitoring sites has grown from several to 25 involving multiple collaborative projects led by many investigators.

 Information about pollen and spore monitoring sites can be found on NEMSR under the AusPollen Aerobiology Collaboration Monitoring Network title, including the founding sites of the AusPollen Partnership, the AirRater sites (https://airrater.org/); the VicTAPS sites; and new sites associated with an ARC Discovery Project.